Navy Federal cashRewards Plus Card: $200 Cash Bonus, $98 Walmart+ Credit, 2% Cash Back, No Annual Fee

 • $98 Walmart+ credit.
 For a limited time, get a one-time $98 statement credit when you pay $49 or more for an annual Walmart+ membership using your cashRewards credit card.
 (Normally, annual Walmart+ memberships are $98.)

-• No foreign transaction fee.
+• No foreign transaction fees.

 • No annual fee.

 There is no cap on cash back earned.
 Cash back does not expire as long as the account is open.
+Note: There is no longer any benefit to having direct deposit on a NavyFed checking account.

-The catch here is that in order to apply, you must first become a NavyFed credit union member.
+The primary catch here is that in order to apply, you must be a NavyFed credit union member.
 Membership eligibility for NavyFed now goes beyond current and retired members of the armed forces to include their families and household members of veterans, Department of Defense personnel, and more.
 The effort can be worth it as NavyFed also offers other useful financial products like mortgages, car loans, certificates of deposit, etc.

 My Money Blog has partnered with CardRatings and may receive a commission from card issuers.
 Some or all of the card offers that appear on this site are from advertisers and may impact how and where card products appear on the site.
 MyMoneyBlog.com does not include all card companies or all available card offers.
 All opinions expressed are the author’s alone, and has not been provided nor approved by any of the companies mentioned.